Learn Apache Spark and Scala Programming with Hadoop

 Spark SQL is one of the main component of the Apache Spark Framework.
 It is mainly used for structured data processing.
 It provides various Application Programmable Interfaces (APIs) in Python, Java, Scala, and R. Spark SQL integrates relational data processing with the functional programming API of Spark.
 It provides a programming abstraction called Dataframe and can also act as a Read More

 Being able to analyse huge data sets is one of the most valuable technological skills these days and this tutorial will bring you up to speed on one of the most used technologies, Apache Spark, combined with one of the most popular programming languages, Python, to do just that.
-In this tutorial we will also find the answer to Read More
+In this what is PySpark tutorial, we Read More

 Are you a programmer looking for in-memory computation on large clusters?
 If yes, then you must take Spark into your consideration.
 This Spark and RDD cheat sheet is designed for the one who has already started learning about the memory management and using Spark as a tool, then this sheet will be handy reference sheet.
 Read More